Which mutual fund is the best mutual fund to invest in the Philippines?

 This is the reason why, even though we’re showing the Top 10 best performing funds, the last 3 in the list obtained negative performance, but these are supposedly the best ones already with the least amount of losses compared to other funds.

-Top 10 Best Performing Mutual Funds (2017)
+Top 10 Mutual Funds with Highest Gains in 2017

 |1||Philequity PSE Index Fund||Equity Mutual Fund||24.71%|